mbudisic/MA321-Clarkson-F19/journal.md

 - The Proof to Prop.
 2.1.15 contains a cycle of implications.
 This is **extremely** common way of proving that a set of statements are equivalent to each other.
 - Give details for the "It's not hard to prove" part of Proof 2.1.17
 - Copy Prop 2.3.7 that is "forward referred" to in the end of the section.

+### Wed -- Oct 2 -- Facts about sequences

+Sections 2.2.1 and 2.2.2

+1. What's the common use for the *Squeeze lemma*?
+Give an example.
+1. What's the common source of errors concerning inequalities and limits?
+Give an example.
+1. Copy the proof for 2.2.5 (iii) and format is as a "Math Girls"-style proof, where you justify each line.
+1. Use Prop 2.2.5 and induction to show that $$\lim x_n^k = (\lim x_n)^k$$.

+### Fri -- Oct 4 -- Facts about sequences

+Sections 2.2.3 and 2.2.4

+1. Observe the use of monotone + decreasing to establish convergence of Newton's iteration for $$\sqrt{2}$$ but a completely different way to actually evaluate the limit.
+1. Try to recover the intuition behind choosing the particular sequence $$n/(1+\varepsilon)^n$$ in proof of Example 2.2.14. (otherwise it just pops out of nowhere)
+1. Create a "sequences cheat sheet" -- list of all important properties and propositions that you have learned about sequences.
+The goal is not to copy *everything* but try to identify the critical information in the entire Sec 2.